HTML: Block versus Inline Elements

 <header> <div> <span> <table> <form> <a> <label> <button> <input> <p> <aside> <cite>

 How are you supposed to figure out which is which?
-There is nothing wrong with trying them out on your page and, in addition, you should be comfortable looking up details as needed using focused research.
-For example, you can use the HTML Reference to look up the elements and see if they are block or inline elements. - Go to this code snippet on CodePen
+You can try them out on your page.
+And you should also learn to get information using reliable sources.
+For example, you can use the HTML Reference to look up an element to verify if the element is block or inline. - Go to this code snippet on CodePen

 <div>